Visit wuu73.org

 First things first, I have a browser open loaded with tabs pointing to the free tiers of powerful AI models.
 Why stick to one when you can get multiple perspectives for free?
 My typical lineup includes:

-- At least one tab of Google Gemini AI Studio (Gemini 2.5 Pro/Flash are often free and unlimited here).
+• At least one tab but more like three of Google Gemini AI Studio (Gemini 2.5 Pro/Flash are often free and unlimited here).

-- At least one tab for Grok.com.
+• One tab for Grok.com.
 Good, free and seemingly unlimited for general use and deep research/image editing.
+I mainly use the deep research feature, similar to perplexity.

 The Core Workflow: Manual Context is King